pokt-network/pocket-core/doc/cli-interface-spec.md

 ```

 - `pocket accounts export-raw <address>`
 > Exports the raw private key in hex format.
-Will prompt the user for the account passphrase. *NOTE: THIS METHOD IS NOT RECOMMENDED FOR SECURITY REASONS, USE AT YOUR OWN RISK.*
+Will prompt the user for the account passphrase. ***NOTE***: THIS METHOD IS NOT RECOMMENDED FOR SECURITY REASONS, USE AT YOUR OWN RISK.*
 >
 > Arguments:
 > - `<address>`: The address of the account to be exported.